cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 In machine learning, the model means _learned function_.
 When someone says policy, it is more specific than model because it indicates this is a model that acts in the world.

 Contexts and actions are typically represented as feature vectors in CB algorithms.
 For example, _APP_ chooses actions by applying a policy **π** that takes a context as input and returns an action.
 The goal is to find a policy that maximizes the average reward over a sequence of interactions.

-## Working with CB in Vowpal Wabbit
-This section covers the functional capacity of CB in Vowpal Wabbit, including working with different approaches, how to format data, and understand the results.

 ### Specifying the CB approach